 Accurate identification of ash trees will be crucial for a successful and efficient inventory.

-Visit the EAB Municipal Management Case Studies page drawn from six municipalities in the Midwest, New England, and Vermont.
-These communities vary in population, percentage of public trees that are ash, and resources.
-Each case study includes the economic costs of ash management for that municipality.
+The case studies were drawn from municipalities in the Midwest, New England, and Vermont that vary in population, percentage of public trees that are ash, and resources.